diego-conti/ratatoskr/README.md

 ### Parameters depending on global symbols or other parameters

 For programs which require introducing new symbols, `ratatoskr` enables the creation of a new symbol with a name indicated in the command line.
 The parameter should be described as in `new_symbol(&Parameters::x)`, which has the effect of populating the member `x` of the struct `Parameters` with a new symbol.
-The class of the symbolc can be optionally be specified as a template parameter, e.g. `new_symbol<realsymbol>(&Parameters::x)`.
-Notice that symbols should always be stored as `ex` objects in GiNaC.
+The class of the symbol can be optionally be specified as a template parameter, e.g. `new_symbol<realsymbol>(&Parameters::x)`.
+Notice that symbols should always be _stored_ as `ex` objects, no matter what type is used to define them.

 For instance, the following program computes the derivative of a function of one variable.